Donating and Trading at Shelf Life

 ***Shelf Life is currently phasing out library bound books.
 These can be brought in, in minimal amounts and in good condition to be offered back out for free.
 Please email to inquire about bringing in library bound books***

-Shelf Life is now accepting donations and trades of puzzles.
+Shelf Life is now accepting donations and trades of puzzles and board games.
 Condition and other requirements are similar to books- see below.

-For donations of 100 or more books- please make advanced arrangements.
-If there is not enough space in storage, or if the drop off is at a busy time- unplanned, large drop offs may be declined.
+For larger donations- please make advanced arrangements by emailing Danielle@ShelfLifeBookstore.com If there is not enough space in storage, or if the drop off is at a busy time- unplanned, large drop offs may be declined.

 Donations must be during business hours only- please do not leave donations inside or outside of the building.
 The building is shared with other businesses and with respect to their work, all donations need to come directly to Shelf Life when I am there to receive them directly from you.